ziweiWWANG/ziweiwwang.github.io/_pages/about.md

 ======

 **2021.03.16**
-- My [Thinking-VLN](https://github.com/YicongHong/Thinking-VLN) repo online!
+- Our [Thinking-VLN](https://github.com/YicongHong/Thinking-VLN) repo is online!
+Come to enjoy our immature ideas and share your thoughts!
 Just for FUN thinking!

 **2021.03.06**